zhangxingshuo/fft-music/README.md

-# fft-music
+# c-speaker
-Implements hardware Fast Fourier Transform on an FPGA, reading music output from a Raspberry Pi
+C program to play a specified frequency through a Raspberry Pi